Best Travel Credit Cards 2017

 A standard deal for those looking to get a good travel rewards card can be found at Bank of America.
 The Bank Americard Travel Rewards Credit Card is their product that competes in the consumer travel rewards market.
 It has a decent set of benefits and pricing terms.

-The main offer of this travel rewards card is fairly basic, so there are multiple different tiers or special statuses to worry about.
-New card holders can look forward to a bonus point offer of 20,000 points when reaching $1,000 in expenses after the first three months.
+The main offer of this travel rewards card is fairly basic, so there are no multiple different tiers or special statuses to worry about.
+New cardholders can look forward to a bonus offer of 20,000 points when reaching $1,000 in expenses after the first three months.
 There are multiple rates where points can be earned on transactions.
 A rate of 1.5 points per dollar is awarded on all types of purchases; this rate is doubled when making purchases at the Travel Center, a feature of this card and Bank of America.
-10% extra points are awarded to card holders who have an checking or savings account with Bank of America.
+10% extra points are awarded to cardholders who have a checking or savings account with Bank of America.
 These points are part of a reward system where redemptions are available for gift cards and travel discounts.

-While there are several travel points and bonus deals to consider, there are of course multiple fees to keep track of.
+While there are several travel points and bonus deals to consider, there are also multiple fees to keep track of.
 Luckily, there are no annual fees associated with the Bank Americard Travel Rewards Card.
-Wire transfers are charged either $10 or 5% while balance transfers are charged either $10 or 3%.
-Cash advances are charged either $10, $12, 3%, or 5% depending on the type of transaction.
-There are no foreign transactions applicable for this card.
-Late payments and returned payments both stack up to the maximum $37 charge which is typical.
+Wire transfers are charged either $10 or 5%, while balance transfers are charged either $10 or 3%.
+Cash advances are charged either $10, $12, 3%, or 5%, depending on the type of transaction.
+There are no foreign transaction fees applicable for this card.
+Late payments and returned payments both stack up to the maximum $37 charge.

 There are a couple of introductory annual percentage rates which have not been seen so far.
 Regular purchase APR runs between 15.24% and 23.24% after a twelve month introductory rate of 0%.
 The same range, 15.24% to 23.24%, is utilized for balance transfers as well.
 An increased range of 18.24% to 25.24% is used for transactions that involve a direct deposit or check cash advance.
 The rate of 25.24% is used for bank cash advances.
-When penalties are needed, a penalty APR of 29.99% is used
+When necessary, a penalty APR of 29.99% is used.

 Discover it® Miles Card